arodik/makestuff.js/README.md

 // projectRoot/makestuff.js
 const componentGenerator = {
    name: "component", // name for your command
-   description: "Generate the component",
+   description: "Generate the component", // description for CLI help
-   templatesRoot: "./templates", // tells the generator where to find the templates,
-                                 // can be absolute or relative to the appRoot
    namingConvention: "PascalCase", // by default
+   createDirectory: true, // by default.
+Tells the engine to create the folder, name based on naming convention
    // Create some extra data for the command.
-They will be exposed to the templates
+They will be exposed to the templates inside the object called `custom`
    templateVars: function(input, predefinedSettings) {
-       return predefinedSettings;
+       return {
+           myOwnVar: 123
+       };
    },
    // Tells the generator where to put the result files
    outputFiles: [